alerta/alerta-docs/deployment.rst

 It is suggested that you run housekeeping at regular intervals via ``cron``.
 Every minute is a suitable interval.

+By default, when you run housekeeping, Alerta will remove any alerts that have been expired or closed for 2 hours and any info messages that are 12 hours old.
+In some cases, these retention periods may be too long or too short for your needs.
+Bear in mind that Alerta is intended to reflect the here and now, so long deletion thresholds should be avoided.
+Where you do need to depart from the defaults, you can specify like this:

+    $ alerta housekeeping --expired 2 --info 12

 In earlier versions of Alerta, a script called housekeepingAlerts.js was used for housekeeping.
 This is now deprecated.